1. He has a condition called heterochromia that means his eyes are different colours. His irises are a mixture of blue, green, and gold.

 19. He reckons he looks like Sid the Sloth from Ice Age.

-20. John Lewis made their own version of the dark grey Belstaff Milford coat that Benedict wore as Sherlock, and it sold out immediately.
+20. John Lewis made its own version of the dark grey Belstaff Milford coat that Benedict wore as Sherlock and it sold out immediately.

 21. He learned how to play the violin in a week.

-22. There are almost 100,000 words of fan fiction dedicated to Benedict Cumberbatch.
+22. There were almost 100 million words of fan fiction dedicated to Benedict Cumberbatch, as of September 2013.

 23. And in 2013 his name was mentioned on Twitter almost a million times.